image-js/image-js-docs/docs/Glossary.md

 As in grayscale images intensity value depends on image's bit depth.
 However, the difference is that each pixel consists of intensity values for different color channels.
 Each color channel typically has an intensity value ranging from 0 (no contribution of that color) to maximal value (maximum contribution of that color).
 In an RGB image, these channels are red, green, and blue.
-Therefore in 8-bit RGB image, black-colored pixel would have intensity value of 0 for all three channels, while white-colored pixel channels would have 255.
+Therefore in 8-bit RGB image, black-colored pixel would have intensity value of 0 for all three channels, while white-colored pixel channels would have value of 255.

 ### Kernel